 - Always show clear value differences between tiers — don’t cut features arbitrarily.

-- Use Premium either as a true revenue driver or as an anchor, but know which role it plays.
+- Use Premium either as a true revenue driver or as an anchor, but know which role Premium plays.

 - Track not just CR but plan shifts — downgrades can save users you’d otherwise lose.